orkets/orkets/README.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 9.47 seconds

+**So as we can see ssh and ftp are open we can use that later*

 ## Next Step --> Enumerate The Directory